linaGirl/ee-resource-pool/README.md

 	} );

+	// if the pool gets a free resource which isn't used by the queue it emits the «resource» event pool.on( "resource", function(){
+		pool.get( function( err, resource ){
+			// you should get that exact resource which triggered the event

+		} );
+	} );

 	// this code is placed where you request the connections pool.get( function( err, connection ){
 		if ( err ){